 Don’t settle for off the shelf logos.
+Both comments and pings are currently closed.

 I realise that people sometimes undervalue or don’t understand the importance and value of their brand identity, and that’s one thing, but then there are the emails like the one I received today.
 It read in full: